You are now in the main content area

-You'll need to notify your instructor(s) or the teaching program department when circumstances that can impact your academic performance arise.
-It is also your responsibility to try to resolve all course-related issues with the instructor as soon as they occur and, if needed, with the chair/director of the teaching department/school.
-Failure to do so may jeopardize an appeal.
+You must notify your Instructor(s) or the Student Advisor when circumstances that can impact your academic performance arise.
+It is also your responsibility to try to resolve all course-related issues with the Instructor as soon as they occur and, if needed, with the Chair/Director of the teaching department.
+Failure to do so may jeopardize your appeal.

-Appeals are submitted at the department level, where the teaching department/school chair is the decision maker.
-Students who wish to appeal the department's decision can appeal at the faculty level, where the dean of the faculty will review the appeal.
-Students who want to appeal the faculty-level decision can then appeal at the senate level.
+Appeals are submitted at the Department level, where the Chair/Director is the decision maker.
+If you choose to appeal the Department's decision, you can appeal to the Dean/Associate Dean of the Faculty.
+Subsequently, Faculty-level decisions can be appealed at the Senate-level.
 The decision of the Senate Appeals Committee is final and cannot be appealed.

-- Grade Appeals: must be submitted to the School that offers the course being appealed (the teaching department/school).
+• Grade Appeal: must be submitted to the teaching department that offers the course being appealed.

-- Academic Standing Appeals: must be submitted to your program/School.
+• Standing Appeal: must be submitted to your program department.

-- Extenuating Circumstances - Student believes that there have been occurrences of reasonable significance that (a) are outside a student’s immediate control; (b) could not have been reasonably foreseen or avoided; and (c) significantly impact the student’s ability to fulfill their academic requirements.
+• Extenuating Circumstances - You believes that there have been occurrences of reasonable significance that (a) are outside of your immediate control; (b) could not have been reasonably foreseen or avoided; and (c) significantly impact your ability to fulfill the academic requirements.

-- Prejudice - Student believes that their final grade or standing has been impacted by prejudice based on a ground protected under the Ontario Human Rights Code
+• Prejudice - You believes that their final grade or standing has been impacted by prejudice based on a ground protected under the Ontario Human Rights Code

-- Procedural Error - Student believes there has been an error in the procedure followed in the application of either this policy or any applicable policy of the University that has impacted their grade or standing
+• Procedural Error - You believes there has been an error in the procedure followed in the application of either this policy or any applicable policy of the University that has impacted your grade or standing

-- Course Management - The student believes that a final grade has been adversely affected because an instructor or supervisor has deviated significantly from Course Management Policies (Policy 166), the course outline, or the instructor has demonstrated personal bias or unfair treatment (applicable only to grade appeals).
+• Course Management - You believes that a final grade has been adversely affected because an instructor or supervisor has deviated significantly from Course Management Policies (Policy 166), the course outline, or the instructor has demonstrated personal bias or unfair treatment (applicable only to grade appeals).

 Steps to take before submitting an appeal

-- You can request to have a graded course component reassessed if you believe that the grade does not reflect the academic merit of your work, or you can request a recalculation if you believe an error or omission has been made in calculating grades.
+• Request to have a graded course component reassessed if you believe that the grade does not reflect the academic merit of your work, or request a recalculation if you believe an error or omission has been made in calculating grades.
 Your requests for a grade reassessment must be based on sufficient academic grounds and be supported by evidence and documentation (e.g. from the course outline, course notes, textbooks, assignment grade rubric).

-- To request a grade reassessment, you should contact your instructor within ten (10) business days of the date when the graded work in question is returned to the class or when the grade on the work is posted.
+• Contact your instructor within ten (10) business days of the date when the graded work is posted.
 Grades not questioned within this period may not be reassessed.

 For detailed information on grade reassessment procedures, refer to Policy 162: Grade Reassessment and Grade Recalculation.